kokkos/kokkos-core-wiki/source/usecases/TaggedOperators.md

 };
 ```

 And indeed on non-accelerator based systems this would work.
-But on systems where the `parallel_for`
+But on systems where the [`parallel_for`](../API/core/parallel-dispatch/parallel_for)
 dispatches work to an accelerator, this approach would likely fail with an access error.

-The reason for that is, that lambdas inside of a class member function do not capture other
+The reason for that is, that lambdas inside a class member function do not capture other
 class members individually, they capture the entire class as a whole.
 More precisely, in pre-C++17 they capture the `this` pointer at the scope of `compute`.

-In effect it is as if one would have written:
+In effect, it is as if one had written:
 ```c++
 class ParticleInteractions {
   ...